Tap-And-Buy/Tap-And-Buy-/docs/prd.md

 - Arrow positioning at vertical center of images
 \n### 9.8 Email System
 - Reliable email delivery for registration confirmations\n- Proper URL configuration in email templates
-- Random password generation and delivery for forgot password requests
+- Random password generation and delivery for forgot password requests (email only, NOT in-app)
 - Email verification and link validation
 - **Automated email notifications for all order status changes with timestamps**
 - **Automated email notifications for all return status changes with timestamps**